On This Page

 Enrolment Policy

 Due to there being a high demand for a free public education, combined with limited spaces and resources, only Caymanians (including Cayman Status holders) are given priority for the places that are available.
-After this, spaces are offered to the children of expats who work for the government and then, if there is space, other expats.
-Some schools in the outer districts do sometimes have spaces available which expats can fill.
-Caymanians do not have to pay for their schooling, although external exams are charged at cost, and there are usually a few other incidental fees.
-However, if an expat child gets into a government school, then their parents are required to pay CI$750 per year for primary school, CI$900 per year for middle school and CI$1,200 per year for high school.
+After this, spaces are offered to the children of expats who work for the Government and then, if there is space, other expats.
+Some schools in the outer districts sometimes have spaces available which expats can fill.
+Caymanians do not have to pay for their schooling, nor do they have to pay for external exams, and they get free meals at school.
+If an expat child gets into a government school, then their parents are required to pay CI$750 per year for primary school, CI$900 per year for middle school and CI$1,200 per year for high school.
+For Government schools, everyone must now register online and upload the required documents.
+These include your child’s birth certificate, residency documents, immunisation record, two forms of proof of your street address plus a previous school report or transcript (Years 1-11) and any Educational Psychological reports, if they apply.

 School System

-Caymanian students in the Cayman Islands have the option to enter Government primary schools either at the age of 4 or at the age of 5.
-If they are 4 by September 1st then they will enter Reception, and if they are 5 by September 1st they will enter Year 1.
+Caymanian students in the Cayman Islands have the option to enter Government primary schools either at the age of 4, if there is room in the Reception class, or at age 5 and in which case the child will skip the Reception year and go straight into Year 1.
+If the child is 4 by September 1st then they will enter Reception, and if they are 5 by September 1st they will enter Year 1.
+Compulsory education is from age 5 to 17 in the Cayman Islands.

-Compulsory education starts at the age of 5.
 Non-Caymanian children who have been accepted at a government primary school cannot start in Reception; they have to start in Year 1 or above.
 From Year 1, students follow the Key Stage 1 Cayman Islands National Curriculum, which is adapted from the English National Curriculum, and follow this until the end of Year 2.
 Key Stage 2 begins in Year 3 at primary school and runs through to Year 6, covering ages 7-11.
 Some primary schools also follow the International Baccalaureate Programme.
-Students then move from their Government primary school at the end of Key Stage 2 (Year 6) and enter one of three Government high schools, or a private school, for Key Stage 3 which covers Years 7-11.
-In Year 9 students choose their options for GCSE or CXC and then begin Key Stage 4 in Year 10 and study towards internationally accredited external examinations, following the relevant syllabi depending on what they are taking.
-Students complete this two year programme of classes (Years 10 and 11) in the core subjects of English, Maths, Science, PE* and Life Skills* (*these do not count towards your child's 5 passes if they are moving on to a private school to do A Levels) and they have the option of taking three additional subjects of their choice.
-Students then take exams set either by a UK exam board (GCSE) or the Caribbean Examinations Council (CXC).
-Students take, on average, seven GCSE/CXC but many students take more.
+Students then move from their government primary school at the end of Key Stage 2 (Year 6) and enter one of three government high schools (or a private school) for Key Stage 3 which covers Years 7-11.
+In Year 9 students choose three options for GCSE or CXC and then they begin Key Stage 4 in Year 10 and study towards internationally accredited external examinations, following the relevant syllabi depending on what they have chosen.
+Students complete this two-year programme of classes (Years 10 and 11) in the core subjects of English, maths, science, EDPM (Electronic Document Preparation & Management), PE* and life skills* (*these do not count towards your child's five passes if they are moving on to a private school to do A Levels) as well as the three additional subjects of their choice.

-Some Government high schools offer the Goal Accelerated Programme (GAP) where higher performing students are guided through a far more rigorous academic programme.
-This includes mentoring and extensive work with the students parents to ensure that the children are pushed but supported.
-This programme ensures that goal-oriented students take additional CXCs/GCSEs as early as Year 9 as well as in Years 10 and 11 when all the other students take their GCSEs.
+Some Government high schools offer the Goal Accelerated Programme (GAP) where higher-performing students are guided through a far more rigorous academic programme.
+This includes mentoring and extensive work with the student’s parents to ensure that the children are pushed but supported.
+This programme ensures that goal-oriented students take additional CXCs or GCSEs as early as Year 9 as well as in Years 10 and 11 when all the other students take their exams.

 Graduation Rules & Exams